Death of a Salesman Theme of Success

 Throughout Death of a Salesman, Willy pursues concrete evidence of his worth and success.
-He is entranced by the very physical, tangible results of Ben’s diamond mining efforts and strives to validate his own life by claiming concrete success.
+He is entranced by the very physical, tangible results of Ben’s diamond-mining efforts and strives to validate his own life by imagining similar material signifiers of success.
 Willy projects his own obsession with material achievement onto his sons, who struggle with a conflict between their intangible needs and the pressure to succeed materially.
+Let's just hope they have better luck than their parents at figuring it all out.

 Questions About Success